pdf-raku/PDF-Lite-raku/README.md

 ## Forms and Patterns

 Forms are a reusable graphics component.
-They can be used whereever images can be used.
+They can be used wherever images can be used.

 A pattern can be used to fill an area with a repeating graphic.